Marquess of Anglesey's Column: Decline and restoration attempts

 In recent years, the condition of the column has deteriorated.
 Many of the wooden steps in the tower have rotted, and pose a severe fire risk.
 As a result, the column closed to the public in March 2012, with no formal restoration proposals agreed.
-The last 'Column Keeper' was Mr David Blackmore who lived in the cottage and took care of the site for 20 years.
+The last 'column keeper' was David Blackmore who lived in the cottage and took care of the site for 20 years.